littleosbook/littleosbook/introduction.md

 end of some chapters there are links for further reading, which might be interesting and give a deeper understanding of the topics covered.

-## The reader
+## The Reader

 The reader of this book should be comfortable with UNIX/Linux, systems programming and the C language in general.
 This book is of course also a great way to get started learning those things, but it will be tougher going, especially where we implicitly make use of them.
-Google and other tutorials are often helpful.
+Search engines and other tutorials are often helpful.

-## Credits, thanks and acknowledgements
+## Credits, Thanks and Acknowledgements

 We'd like to thank the OSDev community [@osdev] for their great wiki and helpful members, and James Malloy for his eminent kernel development tutorial